Skip to navigation Skip to content

 Check for email rejections (Kofax import failures)

-Table 3: outlines the process to check for emails that have attachment file types that are not recognised by Kofax or were rejected for some other reason.
-This process is done each business day.
-The Operational Support team manages this daily task.
+Table 3: outlines the process to check for emails that have attached file types that are not recognised by Kofax or were rejected for some other reason.
+The Program Management team manages this daily task.

 Step